The seeker friendly purpose driven church growth movement

 The message of salvation has always offended those who are willfully heading to destruction.
 However, the apostles and early fathers did not preach a watered down gospel to appeal to the masses.
 They preached a message that appealed to those who had spiritual ears to hear.

 If I were in a church that has bought into this philosophy, especially if I were in the leadership, I would want to know what the pastor believes about the return of Jesus.
-I can assure you it is only one step from not teaching about Bible prophecy to teaching against those who teach about the imminent and soon return of Jesus and a pretribulation rapture.
+I can assure you it is only one step from not teaching about Bible prophecy to teaching against those who teach about the imminent and soon return of Jesus with a pretribulation rapture.
 When you take away this theology from our generation, the main hope of the Church is in its own humanistic achievements.
-This is usually measured by human values like the numbers of members, services offered for the members and the material possessions of the church.
+This is usually measured by human values like the numbers of members, services offered for the members, and the material possessions of the church.

 It may not be to late to do something about it